Show Me What You Can Do: Capability Calibration on Reachable Workspace for Human-Robot Collaboration

-\textbf{Subject allocation.} We recruited 202 subjects (37\% Female, median age 34) from Amazon Mechanical Turk.
-The study was approved by the UCLA Institutional Review Board.
-Demonstrations for one robot are between-subject: participants only saw demonstrations from one of the three conditions when interacting with a robot.
-The robot types are within-subject: participants interacted with all three robots.
+\textbf{Design.} The robot types are within-subject: participants interacted with all three robots.
+Demonstrations are between-subject: participants only saw demonstrations from one of the three experiment conditions when interacting with a robot.

-\textbf{Hypotheses.} We hypothesized that our proposed capability calibration framework would enable participants to have a better understanding of the robot's capability, view the robot more positively and perform better in the collaboration task.
+\textbf{Procedure.} After a brief introduction, each participant is asked to interact with three robots A, B and C in random order.
+The purpose is to see how robot's physical configurations affect capability perception.
+During the interaction with each robot, the participants would first go through a calibration task before collaborating with the same robot on the table clearing task.